UC Davis will face UH in Saturday’s 1 p.m. (PT) Big West opener

 Women’s tennis will face UC Santa Barbara, in Thursday’s quarterfinal round, for the third straight season

-Bill Maze enters his 21th year as UC Davis' women's tennis head coach, following a campaign that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship for the third straight season.
+Bill Maze is in his 22nd year as UC Davis' women's tennis head coach, following a campaign that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship for the fourth straight season.

-UC Davis women's tennis also earned an NCAA Public Recognition Award for an outstanding Academic Progress Rate (APR) last season, for the seventh straight year, with a perfect score of 1,000.
+UC Davis women's tennis also earned an NCAA Public Recognition Award for an outstanding Academic Progress Rate (APR), for the seventh time in the last eight seasons, with a perfect score of 1,000.